 Depreciation Is a Process of Cost Allocation

-For example, if a company buys a weighing machine for $1,000 and after a year’s use its value is assessed at $800, it can be said that the service given by this machine in its first year of life was $200 ($1,000 – $800) to the company.
+In this example, we can say that the service given by the weighing machine in its first year of life was $200 ($1,000 – $800) to the company.

-It is in this sense that the depreciation is considered a normal business expense and treated in the books of account in more or less the same way as any other expense.
+It is in this sense that depreciation is considered a normal business expense and, consequently, treated in the books of account in more or less the same way as any other expense.

 Methods of Calculating Depreciation

-There are three popular methods of calculating depreciation.
+There are three popular ways to calculate depreciation.
 These are: